Home » By Period » Middle Ages » 14 Game-Changing Renaissance Inventions and Discoveries that Shaped Our World

 A time of unparalleled intellectual and artistic growth, the Renaissance era, which spanned roughly from the 14th to the 17th century, saw humanity emerge from the shadows of the Middle Ages into a vibrant epoch of enlightenment and exploration.

-As artists were redefining beauty and philosophers were challenging age-old beliefs, inventors, and scientists were crafting tools, instruments, and theories to lay the foundation for the modern world.
+As artists redefined beauty and philosophers challenged age-old beliefs, inventors and scientists crafted tools, instruments, and theories to lay the foundation for the modern world.

 Nestled between the medieval tapestry of feudal Europe and the dawn of the Age of Enlightenment, the Renaissance presented a veritable playground for the curious mind.